ryan4yin/knowledge/cloud-provider/aws/Athena/Athena 成本分析.md

   regexp_extract(line_item_usage_start_date, '^..........') as usage_start_date,
   line_item_operation,
   CASE
-    WHEN line_item_usage_type = 'DataTransfer-Regional-Bytes' THEN 'DTAZ'  -- Region 内（跨区）流量成本
+    WHEN line_item_usage_type like '%DataTransfer-Regional-Bytes' THEN 'DTAZ'  -- Region 内（跨区）流量成本
     WHEN line_item_usage_type like '%BoxUsage:%' THEN 'Compute'
     WHEN line_item_usage_type like '%SpotUsage:%' THEN 'Compute'
     WHEN line_item_usage_type like '%EBS:%' THEN 'EBS'